GDPR Compliance

 Are you an Indian company and have a client anywhere in the world that does business with EU entities?

 If you have answered yes for any of the above questions, then you need to hire a GDPR compliance consultant in India and may also need to create a role for Data Protection Officer/DPO in your organization.
+Does my company need to have a DPO?
+Click here to understand the circumstances under which you an Indian company needs to appoint a DPO.

 GDPR impact on Indian companies